 Certain comparisons can be made between Manigault and reigning World Import MVP Xavier Alexander in terms of the versatility and potential to be the all-around leader on the floor.
 Like Alexander, he can run the floor, attack the basket, and draw contact while at the same time still knock down shots from mid range and occasionally from beyond the arc.

-These abilities allow Manigault to be to be Macau’s primary ball handler and could either share the duty with, or even take over from Mikh McKinney, whose status for next season is still yet to be confirmed.
+These abilities allow Manigault to be Macau’s primary ball handler and could either share the duty with, or even take over from Mikh McKinney, whose status for next season is still yet to be confirmed.

 Manigault’s length and athleticism also makes him an excellent perimeter defender (led the NAIA in steals in 2015) capable of both playing and guarding multiple positions.
 His plays above the rim will also bring another level of excitement that has never been seen at the club.